Mithun1508/Mithun1508/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=Mithun1508)

-<h2 align="left">Hello World! 👋!
-This is Mithun ... and I'm a Programmer ..., Interluded from Electrical to CS ....</h2>
+<h2 align="left">Hi there 👋!
+This is Mithun ...
+I'm passionate about Software development and Learning New Technologies ..., Interluded from Electrical to CS ....</h2>

 ###